-Tips to get the most out of your new Nvidia RTX GPU - Pocket-lint
+Tips to get the most out of your new Nvidia RTX GPU

 Now the next step is to download the latest Nvidia drivers for your graphics card.
 Go here and select your GPU from the drop-down menus.

 Download and run the installer.
-We'd recommend choosing custom installation and ticking "perform clean installation" - do this every time there's a no graphics driver released and you'll get the best performance.
+We'd recommend choosing custom installation and ticking "perform clean installation" - do this every time there's a new graphics driver released and you'll get the best performance.

 While you're there also install GeForce Experience.
 This tool is great because it lets you capture footage with Nvidia Shadowplay.
 Launch that app, then log in to your Nvidia account.
 Click on the settings cog and tick "enable experimental features".